Pottery warriors are standing by…

 - that his entire army would be shattered when the roof caved in.

 This army was supposed to be the emperor’s invincible might!
-But today, some 35 years after his 6,000-man army was discovered, it is only about 1/6th reconstituted (and the Chinese are doing a superb job of it, by the way).
-They are being rebuilt like 6,000 3D jigsaw puzzles in a process that my back-of-the-envelope math says will take more than 200 years to complete at its current rate.
+But today, some 35 years after his 6,000 man army was discovered, it is only about 1/6th reconstituted (and the Chinese are doing a superb job of it, by the by).
+They are being rebuilt like 6,000 3D jigsaw puzzles in a process that my back-of-the-envelope math says will take a bit more than 200 years to complete at its current rate.

 Often people look at their ESP or delivery consultant as the emperor did his clay pot army: “They will be the invincible might that makes email flow past the evil demons of spam filters and postmasters and into the glorious inbox.”
 And like the terracotta army facing the warlord’s arms-stealing minions, they don’t get to do much when something bad happens to that mail.